OssiPesonen/EiliumWeb/README.md

 All inputs, configurations, hotkeys and possible entities will be saved to a MySQL database.
 I went with MySQL instead of MongoDB because it's more familiar to me.
 I might, in a later time, write small helper functions for this.

+## Notes

+**Monitoring code changes**

+If you're like me you'd like to install `supervisor` to reboot Node so it implements newest changes to the code.
+Do not however run this while in production because if you make changes the connection to CasparCG will be lost and the application will not know this.
+Atleast for now.

+**JSON Web Token**

+Do not use this authentication method without changing two things in cookie creation:

+    httpOnly: true
+    secure: true

+A cookie passed without HTTPS protocol makes it vulnerable and httpOnly prevents client side script access.
+I also havent had time to test this 100% for faults.

 ## Future updates